ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 **Text Editors:** For updating Vivarium documents, a text editor is needed.
 Most of the Sim Science team uses Sublime Text.
-Others on the team prefer Atom, which was created by Git and so works well with their system.
-In addition to these, there are **many** other options including: Vim, Notepad++, Visual Studios Code and Gedit.
+Others on the team prefer Atom, which was created by GitHub and so works well with their system or Visual Studio Code.
+In addition to these, there are **many** other options including: Vim, Notepad++, and Gedit.
 If you have a prior favorite text editor, please use that!

 Link to download `Sublime Text <https://www.sublimetext.com/3>`_